Natural Convection Heat Transfer from an Isothermal Plate: Upward-Facing Circular Plate

-For a horizontal upward-facing plate, \figref{above-flow} shows that natural convection pulls fluid from the edges into a central plume.
+For a horizontal upward-facing plate, \figref{fig:above-flow} shows that natural convection pulls fluid from the edges into a central plume.
 The characteristic-length should be a function of radial distance from the edges to the center.
-This is accomplished by using the area-to-perimeter ratio~$L^*$ as the characteristic-length~$L$.
+This is accomplished by using the area-to-perimeter ratio~$\Ls$ as the characteristic-length~$L$.

-Lloyd and Moran~\cite{lloyd1974natural} measured upward convection from plates with circular, square, rectangular, and right triangular shapes having aspect ratios up to~10:1.
-They wrote: ``It is immediately obvious that within the scatter of the data, approximately $\pm5$ percent, the data from all planforms are correlated through the use of $L^*$, including the nonsymmetric right triangle planform.''
+Lloyd and Moran~\cite{lloyd1974natural} measured upward convection from horizontal disks, rectangles, and right triangles having aspect ratios between~1:1 and~10:1.
+They wrote: ``It is immediately obvious that within the scatter of the data, approximately $\pm5$ percent, the data from all plan-forms are correlated through the use of $\Ls$,~\dots''

-Goldstein et al~\cite{GOLDSTEIN19731025} found that $L^*$ correlated their measurements with aspect ratios up to 7:1.
+Goldstein et al~\cite{GOLDSTEIN19731025} found that $\Ls$ correlated their measurements with aspect ratios between~1:1 and~7:1.